 Are you a grower looking for a solution to the ever imminent problem of floor space?
 Well, growing vertically might be just the engineering you need for your grow room, which involves using the vertical space of your room for growing, too.
 Read this article to find out all about it, and how to set it up in your grow room.

 Vertical cannabis growing is a technique by which you can maximise the entire space in which you are growing.
-This is a system designed for indoor growers who are limited on floor space but are still looking to grow a large number of plants.
+This is a system designed for indoor cannabis growers who are limited on floor space but are still looking to grow a large number of weed plants.
 Just like with any system, this one has its advantages and its disadvantages, but depending on what you’re looking to achieve, can be a good option for your grow room.

 The idea behind vertical cannabis growing is using not only the floor space of your grow room, but the vertical space, too.
 It is, effectively, making your grow room taller.
-This is a technique that growers can use to maximise yields, to make better use of space, and to make the light in your area more efficient.
+This is a technique that cannabis growers can use to maximise yields, to make better use of space, and to make the light in your area more efficient.

 How exactly does it work?

 Vertical cannabis systems are usually purchased (in different sizes depending on how big your operation is going to be) to be set up in the space you plan to grow in.
 The plants are arranged in a 360-degree formation around a tube that contains the light globes inside.
 This means that the space between the floor and the roof can be used as areas exposed to high light.
-The marijuana plants are hung, usually in rockwool cubes, around the globes centred between them.
+The cannabis plants are hung, usually in rockwool cubes, around the globes centred between them.

-In general, the idea is to have a lot of plants in this growing operation to make the most of all the light and space that are available.
+In general, the idea is to have a lot of cannabis plants in this growing operation to make the most of all the light and space that are available.
 As a result of the set-up, the plants are kept quite short, in the vegetative stage, for only a few days before they are flowered.

 Why use the vertical cannabis growing technique?